Reading time: Less than 3 minutes

-Quiller-Couch formed his maxim while a professor of English at Cambridge University and he used it in series of lectures titled on the Art of Writing.
-(Anyone raised on sound-bite TV may have a hard time plowing through the original, but, go for it if you like.)
+Quiller-Couch formed his maxim while a professor of English at Cambridge University and he used it in a series of lectures titled on the Art of Writing.
+(Anyone raised on sound-bite TV may have a hard time plowing through the original, but go for it if you like.)

 Sadly for Quiller-Couch, he seldom gets full credit for his sage advice.
 Kudos more often go to the better-remembered F. Scott Fitzgerald, William Faulkner, Mark Twain and Stephen King, who said the same thing.
 But it’s not surprising that other smart, successful writers would echo the professor’s suggestion.
 After all, they know the inevitability of getting a little blood on their hands.

 1) “Darling” writing — and by that I mean writing that is clever, self-conscious, inappropriately literary or writing that otherwise calls undue attention to itself — usually sounds forced and laboured.
 You can almost hear the writer panting and gasping for breath.
 Instead, really good writing should look like figure skating or ballet — graceful, elegant and effortless.
 (Even though it is the product of hard work.)